gregpalmr/alluxio-on-emr/README.md

      alluxio fs ls -R /data/tpcds/ | more

 ## Step 9.
-Use Alluxio Transparent URI to access existing Hive tables (Enterprise Edition only)
+Use Alluxio Transparent URI with existing Hive tables (Enterprise Edition only)

 If you are using the Enterprise Edition of Alluxio, then you can take advantage of Alluxio's Transparent URI capability.
 This will allow you to use the same Hive table definitions that you currently use for direct access to your data (such as hdfs:// or s3://).